TosbackCgusBridge-Bot/CGUs-versions/Modcloth/Privacy Policy.md

     *   Affiliate Sign Up
     *   Site Feedback

-ModCloth Â» Help Â» Privacy Privacy
+ModCloth » Help » Privacy Privacy

-At ModCloth, we take your online security very seriously, and weâre committed to protecting your privacy and personal information.
-Weâve compiled this statement to explain how we collect, use, and secure your information.
+At ModCloth, we take your online security very seriously, and we're committed to protecting your privacy and personal information.
+We've compiled this statement to explain how we collect, use, and secure your information.
 Please read on, and visit our Terms of Use for more information.

 1.  **Information We Collect &.
 How We Use It**